 Journal Articles and Book Chapters

-Producing socially meaningful linguistic variation. ( , Ed.).Oxford Handbook in Language Production.(In Press).
+Producing socially meaningful linguistic variation. ( , Ed.).Oxford Handbook of Language Production.(In Press).

 The effect of speaker's sex on voice onset time in Mandarin stops.
 JASA Express Letters.
 133(2),(2013).